Creator / Jacek Dukaj

 Jacek Dukaj (born 30 July 1974) is a Polish novelist, mainly associated with Science Fiction

-.
-His works explore philosophical themes by building vast, complicated fictional worlds based on certain worldviews (e.g. the philosophy of Aristotle) and showing their real-life consequences.
-This results in each of his books being nothing like previous ones, as the physical, political, social and linguistic aspects of the world change with each work.
-Like Stanislaw Lem
+genre.
+His works explore philosophical themes by building vast, complicated fictional worlds based on certain worldviews (e.g. the philosophy of Aristotle).
+This results in each of his books being nothing like previous ones, as physical, political, social and linguistic aspects of the world change with each work.
+Like Stanisław Lem

 His protagonists often struggle with their identity, typically (but not universally) starting as weak or broken, but slowly gaining strength and rising as powerful leaders, sometimes reaching A God Am I